riffcc/raggy/TESTS.md

 Veracity rails can be used to filter things like reviews and other information down to just who you trust, and how much you trust them.
 They have many other uses too.

 Veracity rails will be used by:
-* Streamlit UI to render ideas and thoughts and information
+* Web UI to render ideas and thoughts and information
 * The Cognition Engine and The Mind as the start of a weighted trust graph for each entity it wants to evaluate

 Major tests: